whirlibulf/engine/Readme.md

 * Low-garbage - regularly tested for memory performance
 * Lightweight - less than 500 lines of engine code
 * Data-oriented - easy to edit and use
-* Pooled component instances - reuse components
+* Pooled components - re-use component instances
 * Indexed entities - index entities according to their components

 ## Examples